mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ### Act III Overview

 The endgame.
-Heroes must prevent Lord Shadows from assembling the World-Splitter and triggering the Second Sundering.
+Heroes must prevent Lord Shadows from assembling the World-Splitter and triggering the Second Worldrend.
 But they face moral complexities: Lord Shadows isn't wrong about the corruption, the Components might be safer assembled (so they can be destroyed), and some allies want to use the World-Splitter for their own purposes.

 **Key Locations:**
 - The Sundering Sea (underwater adventure)
 - Goldshore Manor (sunken dungeon)
-- The Primordial Rift (where Sundering will occur)
+- The Primordial Rift (where Worldrend will occur)
 - Raven's Keep (final showdown)

 **Major Goals:**